asset-web/tinevanlent.be/README.md

 ## CI/CD

 Gitflow workflow in use.
-Travis CI used to build, test and deploy static Jekyll site to remote server.
+Travis CI used to build and test.
+Deploy static Jekyll site to remote server is managed using Digital Ocean integration.